 So how many calories do you need to lose weight and avoid suppressing your metabolism?
 The number depends on a bunch of factors including your age, body type and activity level.
 "Use an online calorie calculator to calculate your daily caloric need, and then subtract 500 calories per day," says Langevin.
 "This will give you a rough estimate of what you will need to lose one pound per week without starving your body or going below your basal metabolic rate (the energy your body needs at rest)."

-People who work out will need to factor in daily exercise too, says Turner.
-"With respect to caloric intake, a person's diet and activity levels are inseparable — when you move more, you must eat more and when you move less, you must eat less."
+People who work out will need to factor in daily exercise too.
+"With respect to caloric intake, a person's diet and activity levels are inseparable," says Natasha Turner, ND, founder of Clear Medicine Wellness Boutique and author of The Supercharged Hormone Diet.
+"When you move more, you must eat more, and when you move less, you must eat less."

 Just because you're trying to slim down doesn't mean you should swear off ice cream and nachos forever.
 "If I told you that you could never eat another cookie ever again, wouldn't that make you sad?
 Wouldn't you want it more?" says Langevin.